Switzerland – Could this be your Next Move?

 The MPRP is open to all third-country, non-EEA and non-Swiss nationals, with a stable income from outside Malta sufficient to maintain themselves and their dependants with adequate financial resources.

-Once applicants have successfully completed the application process with Malta Residence Agency who run the programme, they receive an e-Residence card that entitles them to live in Malta and travel visa-free throughout the Schengen Member States.
-More information about the MPRP program can be found here: Malta Permanent Residence Programme.
+Once applicants have successfully completed the application process with Malta Residence Agency, they receive an e-Residence card that entitles them to live in Malta and travel visa-free throughout the Schengen Member States.
+More information about the MPRP programme can be found here: Malta Permanent Residence Programme.

 Malta Global Residence Programme (GRP)